kshetline/tubular_time/README.md

 * A month does not necessary start on the 1st.
 * A month might be missing days in the middle.
 * Because of the previous possibilities, the last numeric date of the month (in the above example, 28) is not necessary the same thing as the number of days in the month (in the example above, only 15 days).
-* There are timezone changes that eliminate both a day number *and* a day of the week.
+* There are timezone changes which eliminate both a day-of-the-month number *and* a day of the week.

-The `getCalendarMonth()` method shows all of these effects together, but there are additional functions to examine each separate issue.
+The `getCalendarMonth()` method shows all of these effects together, but there are additional functions to examine each issue separately.
 These methods are available on both the `DateTime` class, and the `Calendar` class.
 Arguments which are optional when using the `DateTime` class are required when using the `Calendar` class, because instances of the `Calendar` class have no internal year, month, or day values available as defaults.

 ### Methods